CocktailJS/traits-decorator/README.md

 ```

 ###alias(aliases: {})
 Applicable to Trait definition in '@traits'.
-It will alias the method defined as the `key` with the `value` from the Trait.
+It will alias the method defined in the Trait with the `key` as the `value` .

 ```js
 @traits(TExample::alias({baz: 'parentBaz'}))